 - Insurance and ID cards

-- Cash, debit and credit cards
+- Cash, debit cards, and credit cards

-- Pen for customs cards
+- Pen to fill out customs forms

 - Portable charger

-- Earplugs, eye mask, natural sleep aid
+- Earplugs, eye mask, and sleeping pills

-- Electrical converters/adapters specific to your destination
+- Electrical converters and adapters specific to your destination

-- Anti-bacterial wipes
+- Antibacterial wipes